-106. Consistent with, and guided by the aforementioned principled positions and affirming the need to promote, defend and preserve these positions, the Heads of State and Government agreed to continue to undertake the following measures, among others:
+128. Consistent with, and guided by the aforementioned principled positions and affirming the need to promote, defend and preserve these positions, the Heads of State and Government agreed to continue to undertake the following measures, among others:

-106.1.
-Actively engage in the follow-up process and the implementation of the commitments contained in the 2030 Agenda for Sustainable Development as well as the international development goals agreed at the major UN conferences and summits in the economic, social and related fields, in a manner that would advance the principled positions of the Movement towards the issues under consideration;
+128.1 Actively engage in the follow-up process and the implementation of the commitments contained in the 2030 Agenda for Sustainable Development as well as the international development goals agreed at the major UN conferences and summits in the economic, social and related fields, in a manner that would advance the principled positions of the Movement towards the issues under consideration;

-106.2.
-Call for international support to strengthen South-South cooperation, which complements, and does not substitute, North-South cooperation, including regional, interregional, as well as triangular cooperation initiatives, and in this context, the Heads of State and Government recalled the 2009 High-level United Nations Conference on South-South Cooperation in Nairobi, Kenya, and the Second High-level United Nations Conference on South-South Cooperation (Buenos Aires, 20-22 March 2019) and called for further implementation of the Nairobi and Buenos Aires outcome documents in close coordination and collaboration with the UN Office for South-South Cooperation, and in keeping with relevant General Assembly resolutions;
+128.2 Call for international support to strengthen South-South cooperation, which complements, and does not substitute, North-South cooperation, including regional, inter-regional, as well as triangular cooperation initiatives, and in this context, the Heads of State and Government recalled the 2009 High-level United Nations Conference on South-South Cooperation in Nairobi, Kenya, and the Second High-level United Nations Conference on South-South Cooperation (Buenos Aires, 20-22 March 2019) and called for further implementation of the Nairobi and Buenos Aires outcome documents in close coordination and collaboration with the UN Office for South-South Cooperation, and in keeping with relevant General Assembly resolutions;

-106.3.
-Call for continuous international support and commitment for the conclusion of development-oriented negotiations of Doha Round to strengthen the multilateral trading system and reaffirm their commitment to WTO as the preeminent global forum for trade, including negotiating and implementing trade rules, settling disputes and supporting development through the integration of developing countries into the global trading system;
+128.3 Call for continuous international support and commitment for the conclusion of development-oriented negotiations of the Doha Round to strengthen the multilateral trading system and reaffirm their commitment to the WTO as the preeminent global forum for trade, including negotiating and implementing trade rules, settling disputes and supporting development through the integration of developing countries into the global trading system and, in this regard, they emphasized the importance of facilitating the accession of developing countries to the WTO.

-106.4.
-Reiterate the importance of a strong, meaningful and effective intergovernmental inclusive mechanism under the UN system, in order to provide for adequate follow up of the implementation of the mandates agreed to in Monterrey, in Doha and in Addis Ababa, regarding Financing for Development and reiterated their support to the High Level Political Forum to achieve its functions in following up and reviewing the progress in the implementation of the 2030 Agenda for Sustainable Development including its Means of Implementation.
+128.4 Reiterate the importance of a strong, meaningful and effective intergovernmental inclusive mechanism under the UN system, in order to provide for adequate follow up of the implementation of the mandates agreed to in Monterrey, in Doha and in Addis Ababa, regarding Financing for Development and reiterated their support to the High Level Political Forum to achieve its functions in following up and reviewing the progress in the implementation of the 2030 Agenda for Sustainable Development including its Means of Implementation.